carledwards/foxpro-js/README.md

-# jDosWindow
+# foxpro-js
-DOS window fun in a browser
+FoxPro DOS window fun in a browser